 The BAM Special Interest Group in Inter-Organizational Collaboration: Partnerships, Alliances and Networks (SIGIOC) promote a dynamic and inter-disciplinary track that appeals to a wide range of BAM conference participants.
 It brings together researchers with diverse focal topics and theoretical foundations, who share an interest in management across organizational boundaries.

 Research on inter-organizational collaborations of any form (alliances, joint ventures, networks, partnerships etc), on any scale (international, national, regional, local), and any sector (public, private, third sector, cross-sector) will be considered within this track.
 We welcome the submission of empirical and theoretical pieces, and papers which promote discussion of methodological issues particular to IOC research.
-In line with the conference theme, we also welcome contributions on inter-organizational collaborations which reflect, enable or inhibit pluralism in contemporary decision makings.
+In line with the conference theme, we also welcome contributions on inter-organizational collaborations which reflect, examine or discuss thriving Inter-organizational collaborations in turbulent times.
 Building on the excellent sessions at recent BAM conferences, we are especially keen to receive developmental papers to stimulate discussion.
 Suggestions for Symposia that integrate aspects of management in inter-organizational contexts would also be welcome.

-The theme of this year’s conference around the value of pluralism in advancing management research, education, and practice is one which has particular relevance for this track.
-Organized by the Knowledge and Learning SIG, this Track aims to facilitate the development of knowledge in the interdisciplinary areas that take as their focus the processes associated with knowledge and learning.
+The theme of this year's conference is “Thriving in Turbulent Times”.
+Companies, institutions and professional bodies face increased challenges to organise, store, share, manage knowledge and learning in a climate of increased uncertainty and complexity.
+So the theme of BAM2016 “Thriving in Turbulent Times" is of great importance to this track.
+We hope that submissions widen our understanding of how to address specific organisation, theoretical, practical and educational challenges in the context of ongoing challenges, such as the ageing population, climate change, cyber terror and fraud, the changing nature of social justice, increased networking, big data, etc. Organized by the Knowledge and Learning SIG, this Track aims to facilitate the development of learning and knowledge in the interdisciplinary areas that take as their focus the processes associated with knowledge and learning.
 These include: management learning, organizational development, organizational learning, and knowledge management.

-For this year’s conference, we invite submissions, relating to any of these areas that are framed, however broadly, within the conference theme.
-We welcome submissions that examine the value of a pluralistic orientation of knowledge and learning in advancing management research, education and practice.
-Issues that submissions might consider could include: the advantages and disadvantages of adopting multiple paradigms and theories when conducting knowledge and learning research; how management knowledge and education might be developed through pedagogical and theoretical debates; and whether or not a pluralistic view of knowledge and learning can be incorporated into recognised knowledge management and organisational learning practices.
-Submissions that provoke reasoned debate on the dynamics between diversity and inclusivity within the knowledge and learning community will be particularly welcome.
-This might include examining how diverse forms of research, teaching, education, and assessment might operate within institutional constraints towards standardisation.
+For this year's conference, we invite submissions, relating to any of these areas that are framed, however broadly, within the conference theme.
+We welcome submissions that examine theoretical concepts and practical aspects relevant to the conference theme and around knowledge and learning in advancing management research, education and practice.
+Issues that submissions might consider could include: the advantages and disadvantages of adopting multiple paradigms and theories when conducting knowledge and learning research; how management knowledge and education might be developed through pedagogical and theoretical debates; and how companies deal with specific challenges of knowledge and learning during such times and incorporate different approaches into recognised knowledge management and organisational learning practices.
+Submissions that provoke reasoned debate on specific organisational and management education challenges within the knowledge and learning community will be particularly welcome.
 To this end, we would especially encourage submissions for symposia jointly to the Knowledge and Learning Track and other conference tracks.

-- How can leadership research be more effectively integrated with leadership practice to address the current needs of both diversity and inclusivity?
+- How can leadership research be more effectively integrated with leadership practice to address the serious and wide-ranging challenges ahead?

 - What are the key theoretical and empirical considerations that need to be addressed by leadership research in this context?

 This track aims to encourage the growing number of management and business historians who work in business schools and social science departments to engage in constructive debate with a wide range of management scholars.
-The 2015 conference theme, the value of pluralism, is an ideal opportunity to explore the value of historical study for management research.
-Historical research, while constituting a set of epistemologies in itself, is inherently interdisciplinary, allowing for a wide range of research approaches.
-We would particularly welcome papers either using new and innovative methodologies, or applying archival methodology to a new disciplinary context.
-We also welcome context specific papers using more traditional historical methodology but which take innovative approaches to relate their findings to wider social science concerns.
-Papers looking at the history of the management and business school movement in Britain and around the world with a view to exploring the theme of pluralism in that area are also of interest.
-In addition, we welcome papers dealing with the legacy of the past in business and management more generally, and how it has influenced the diversity of experience in present day businesses, regions and communities.
+The 2016 conference theme, ‘Thriving in Turbulent Times’, is an ideal opportunity to explore the value of historical study for management research.
+Histories of organizations, industries and institutions give us the opportunity to understand how managers have responded to turbulent times in the past, whether it be through war, economic crisis, scandal or other disruptions to their activities.
+In this track we specialize in chronologically or longitudinally motivated research.
+This year we welcome papers either using new and innovative methodologies, or applying archival methodology to a new disciplinary context.
+We are also interested in context specific papers using more traditional historical methodology but which take innovative approaches to relate their findings to wider social science concerns.
+In addition, we appreciate papers dealing with the legacy of turbulence in the past in business and management more generally, and how it has influenced the diversity of experience in present day businesses, regions and communities.